01 of 08

 - A size 10 English beading needle (or similar beading needle of your choice)

-- Size D nylon beading thread in cream (I used Nymo)
+- Size D nylon beading thread in cream (a common one is Nymo)

 - Beading scissors